 Pennsylvania boasts some of the most breathtaking fall foliage in the country.
 So, what’s a Pittsburgher to do?
 Fill up the gas tank and hit the road on this road trip that will take you to some of the best fall foliage in Pittsburgh (and a bit beyond).
 Check out the itinerary below, which promises some pretty amazing views and unique experiences, or map out the directions from your own location and choose your own adventure.

 During these uncertain times, please keep safety in mind and consider adding destinations to your bucket list to visit at a later date.

-Who’s ready to hit the road on this unforgettable fall foliage road trip around Pittsburgh?
+Who’s ready to hit the road on this unforgettable road trip that will take you to some of the best fall foliage in Pittsburgh?
 Maybe add a stop or two, at these awesome corn mazes, along the way.

 The OIYS Visitor Center